Fresh Roots Farming Program

 Our Growing Practices

 • Market Gardening is a style of farming used widely around the world and the United States.
-It’s basic tenants include: farming on five acres or less with mostly hand tools, growing organically on 30in raised beds, and growing bio-intensively in polycultures.
+Its basic tenets include: farming on five acres or less with mostly hand tools, growing organically on 30in raised beds, and growing bio-intensively in polycultures.
 We place plants close together and grow many crops at one time in our fields (around 15-20 types of veggies) as opposed to one, which would is called a monoculture.
 By growing directly for our markets (a CSA, the Ramsey Farmers’ Markets, and Restaurants) we are able to directly get know our customers.

 • Permaculture, or permanent agriculture, was developed by Bill Mollison and David Holmgren in the 1970s and encompasses a set of principles that suggests ways to live more in sync with the earth and each other.
 Unlike many growing systems, the earthworks that go into creating growing spaces in permaculture are meant to be permanent; gardens and fields are rarely tilled and growing beds are used year after year.
 Permaculture revolves around a set of principles that encourages individuals to create growing systems that align with the natural ecosystems in their area.
 Some permaculture principles include: Use Small and Slow Solutions, Creatively Use and Respond to Change, and Catch and Store Energy.
 When we design our farms and interact with them, we keep the principles in mind to guide our work and decisions.